-Networking events have been part of the business scene for as long as anyone can remember - and will continue into the foreseeable future because even in the modern age of social media marketing, face to face business networking is still an excellent way to establish relationships with potential clients and increase your sales.
+Networking events have been part of the business scene for as long as anyone can remember and will continue into the foreseeable future.
+Even in the modern age of social media marketing, face to face business networking is still an excellent way to establish relationships with potential clients and increase your sales.
 Here are some networking tips and tricks for you to help make your next business networking event a success.

 - When you arrive at a networking event, avoid gravitating to people you know.
 You should initially thank the host and then immediately find someone new to introduce yourself to.
 This will help keep you in the right frame of mind as to why you came.

 - Stop selling and start listening!
 When you meet someone for the first time, use it as an opportunity to get to know them.
 Don't try to sell them anything.
 Rather, begin to establish a relationship.

 - Keep your business cards in the breast pocket of your coat, a shirt pocket, or in an outside pocket of your purse so they are easy to access and in good condition.
 The same with your mobile phone—if the other party has a compatible device you can exchange contact info instantly via apps such as AirDrop for iOS.